Toyota LandCruiser 2.4 LX Turbo D Caravan as an example

 Weight

-The motor preformance of the Toyota is in general moderate but for your use maybe sufficient.
-The weight of the Caravan with a User Payload (-240 kg in the caravan and 200 kg in the car including passengers), kgis very good.
+The motor preformance of the Toyota is in general rather poor but for your use maybe sufficient.
+The weight of the Caravan with a normally distributed User Payload (200 kg in the caravan and 200 kg in the car including passengers), kgis quite heavy.
+Proper and careful loading is essential and don't drive too fast.
+Remember to load your caravan correctly, insuring that the noseweight of the caravan is sufficient and the weight is distributed properly!

 Flat roads